All About pH

 Materials that have a balance of acid and alkali (e.g. pure water), have a pH of 7 and we call that “neutral”.

 To better understand this: Think about your upset stomach.
 You eat calcium carbonate (e.g. Tums) to reduce the acids.
-This is exactly how Garden Pearls Calcium Carbonate works for your garden!
+This is exactly how Garden Pearls Lime works for your garden!

 Many of our garden soils are low pH and may become too acidic from rain, watering, tree and shrub leaves, fertilizer or compost to successfully grow most garden plants.

 Soil nutrients are most available at pH between 6 and 7, slightly acid to neutral.
 Nutrient availability depends on your soil type.
-Sandy soils release nutrients at a lower pH (pH 6) and require less Garden Pearls Calcium, but more often.
-Clay or soils with high organic matter release nutrients at a higher pH (pH 7) and need more Garden Pearls Calcium but less often.
+Sandy soils release nutrients at a lower pH (pH 6) and require less Garden Pearls Lime, but more often.
+Clay or soils with high organic matter release nutrients at a higher pH (pH 7) and need more Garden Pearls Lime but less often.

-To be successful when growing plants, you must first know the pH of your soil and then make appropriate, gradual corrections by using Garden Pearls Calcium Carbonate (increases pH and calcium) or Garden Pearls Gypsum (which does not change pH but adds important Calcium and Sulfur).
+To be successful when growing plants, you must first know the pH of your soil and then make appropriate, gradual corrections by using Garden Pearls Lime (increases pH and calcium) or Garden Pearls Gypsum (which does not change pH but adds important Calcium and Sulfur).

 What is optimal or "correct" soil pH?